+- Tables and chairs for interviews

+- Clean backdrop for interviews (curtain, etc.)

+- Extra cell phones if needed & phone chargers

+- Laptops and portable printers

-- Tables and chairs for interviews - Clean backdrop for interviews (curtain, etc.) - Cell phones serving as outgoing lines & phone chargers - Paper, pens and pencils - 110-volt outlets for plugging in television lighting - Flip chart and markers
+- Paper, pens and pencils

+- 110-volt outlets for plugging in television lighting

+- Flip chart and markers

 Should a major news conference be necessary, Noble should make a conference room available with seating for about 20 people, equipped with a podium and speaker supports like a flatscreen and laptop.
 Consider serving refreshments.